-Rather than reduce detention, punitive alternatives such as ankle monitors have expanded the number of people under government surveillance
+Rather than reduce detention, punitive so-called alternatives such as ankle monitors have instead expanded the number of people under government surveillance

-Parole should be more widely used, and current policy suggests it would apply to nearly everyone who makes it through the initial eligibility screening for asylum.
-Instead, since late 2014, this policy has been increasingly ignored, leading to the long-term detention of many asylum-seekers, or more punitive conditions of release like very high bond or ankle monitors.
+Parole should be more widely used, and current official policy suggests it would apply to nearly everyone who makes it through the initial eligibility screening for asylum.
+Instead, since late 2014, this policy has been increasingly ignored, leading to the long-term detention of most people seeking asylum.

 ICE’s approach to ATDs is entirely in contrast to the researched best practices for alternative programming for both protecting human rights and effectively helping immigrants through their proceedings.
 Instead of relying on detention or traditional ATDs as administered by ICE, the United States should take an opt-in community-based support services approach that provides immigrants that need and want them the necessary resources to navigate their immigration proceedings.

 Although some non-profits have been resourcing these kinds of post-release support, they are not currently included in the government’s officially administered alternatives and have not seen federal investment.
 Instead ICE is creating programming that is not community-based, relies on harmful mass surveillance tactics (scheduled check-ins, unannounced home visits, GPS tracking, voice and facial recognition) and painful, restrictive technology (ankle monitors), and fails to recognize the dignity and humanity of participants.